Physical Education Standards and Certification

-Arizona K-12 Physical Education Standards– Standards are critical to develop physically-educated individuals who have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
-The purpose of the Standards document is to provide the framework for a quality physical education.
+Arizona K-12 Physical Education Standards- Standards are critical to developing physically-educated individuals who have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
+The purpose of the Standards document is to provide a framework for quality physical education.

 Physical Education Resources

 SHAPE America (Society of Health and Physical Educators) is the largest organization of professionals involved in school-based health, physical education, and physical activity, who are dedicated to teaching and promoting active, healthy lifestyles.

 SHAPE America ESSA Guidance The bipartisan Every Student Succeeds Act (ESSA) includes a flexible block grant program under Title IV, Part A, "Student Support and Academic Enrichment Grants."
 This block grant program authorizes activities in three broad areas including providing students with a well-rounded education, supporting safe and healthy students, and supporting the effective use of technology.